THE PURPOSE OF THE GIFTS OF THE HOLY SPIRIT

 “But the manifestation of the Spirit is given to each one for the profit of all.”
 (1 Corinthians 12:7 NKJV)

 The gifts of the Holy Spirit are divine expressions of God’s grace in and through the believers.
 They are supernatural abilities which the Holy Spirit distributes to the believers in the Church according to His will (Heb.
 2:4).

 Paul states, “But one and the same Spirit works all these things, distributing to each one individually as He wills.”
 (1 Cor.
 12:11 NKJV).

-The gifts of the Holy Spirit are not spiritual rewards or wages for the believers’ faithfulness, holiness, protracted fasting and prayer, or devotion to God’s work.
+The gifts of the Holy Spirit are not spiritual rewards or wages given to believers for their faithfulness in service, holiness, fervency in prayer, or long fasting.
 They are simply gifts of grace to be received and exercised by faith.

 The gifts of the Holy Spirit are not an exclusive privilege of some mature believers or ministers of God.
 They are for all born-again believers.

 Paul said, “For I wish that all men were even as I myself.
 But each one has his own gift from God, one in this manner and another in that.”
 (1 Cor.
 7:7 NKJV).